opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 - The port number you intend to use for the server service.

-.. note:: Be sure that the port you set is not blocked by any firewall system, and is open for all the computers belonging to the Toonz farm.
+.. note:: Be sure that the port you set is not blocked by any firewall system, and is open for all the computers belonging to the Toonz Farm.

 The above information must be separated by a single space.
 Here is an example of a ``servers.txt``  file: